elastic/rally/docs/track.rst

         2. Rally will not attempt to serialize the parameters and pass them as is.
 Always use "true" / "false" strings for boolean parameters (see example below).

 * ``body`` (mandatory): The query body.
+* ``response-compression-enabled`` (optional, defaults to ``true``): Allows to disable HTTP compression of responses.
+As these responses are sometimes large and decompression may be a bottleneck on the client, it is possible to turn off response compression.
 * ``detailed-results`` (optional, defaults to ``false``): Records more detailed meta-data about queries.
 As it analyzes the corresponding response in more detail, this might incur additional overhead which can skew measurement results.
 This flag is ineffective for scroll queries.
 * ``pages`` (optional): Number of pages to retrieve.
 If this parameter is present, a scroll query will be executed.
 If you want to retrieve all result pages, use the value "all".
 * ``results-per-page`` (optional):  Number of documents to retrieve per page for scroll queries.
-* ``response-compression-enabled`` (optional, defaults to ``true``): Allows to disable HTTP compression of scroll responses.
-As these responses are sometimes large and decompression may be a bottleneck on the client, it is possible to turn off response compression.
-This option is ineffective for regular queries.

 If ``detailed-results`` is set to ``true``, the following meta-data properties will be determined and stored: